JuliaPhylo/PhyloNetworks.jl/README.md

 plotPhylonet(net)
 plotPhylonet(net,unrooted=true)
 ```
+For now, this function will create an .svg figure file (netImage.svg by default).

 WARNING: There is a known bug in the plotPhylonet function,
 see the issue in the PhyloNetworks Github repository for details.